mugendi/typize/README.md

 So I added two properties:
 - **value.inferred** : This property holds the value of the data as converted to the inferred datatype.
 For example, a value of *"1"* will be inferred to as an *"integer"* datatype and thus *"value.inferred"* will be the numeral 1.
-- **type.string_type** : This value indicates whether any more detailed data-types can be inferred from strings.
+- **schema.format** : This value indicates whether any more detailed data-types can be inferred from strings.
 The example above tells us that *"http://www.ietf.org/rfc/rfc2732.txt"* is not only a string but also a "*remote_file*".
-String types include:
+Formats include:
   - emoji
   - email
   - url
   - list (for comma delimited values such as "man,woman,child")
   - color
   - file
-  - remote file
+  - remote_file
   - markup

 ## Check out the tests